In 2017, Jonathan won in the Court of Appeal against a previous strike out of the case and accordingly the trial was allowed to proceed.

 Our case centres on two arguments; first, that the doctors had a legal and professional duty to balance her interests in being told, against her father's interests in wanting to keep the information to himself.
 Had they performed that exercise properly, they would have recognised the significant harm that might be caused to her by depriving her of a choice in relation to her pregnancy and disclosed the information against his wishes.

-Secondly, that the clinicians focused solely on trying to persuade XX to give consent.
+Secondly, that the clinicians focused solely on trying to persuade her father to give consent.
 When he refused to do so, there is no evidence that they attempted any of the additional steps expressly suggested to them by the clinical genetics team.
 They therefore breached their duty of care to her, the result of which caused her serious harm.

 Sign up to our email digest